kapetan-io/querator/docs/adr/0022-managing-item-lifecycles.md

 When an item exceeds its `leased_deadline`, the naive solution might be to simply reset the `leased_deadline` and mark the item as `is_leased=false`.
 However, this approach compromises the First-In-First-Out (FIFO) nature of the queue.
-If leased items which have exceeded their leases are NOT explicitly placed at the beginning of the queue, they will naturally take precedence over new or other existing items in the queue, thus violating the FIFO nature of the queue.
+If leased items which have exceeded their leases are left at their original position in the queue, they will naturally take precedence over newer items waiting behind them, thus violating the FIFO nature of the queue.
 This is commonly referred to as [Head-of-line (HOL) blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).

-In order to avoid HOL, and maintain FIFO integrity, if an item fails to be completed before its `leased_deadline` is exceeded, it should be placed at the beginning of the FIFO queue when it is returned to an un-leased status.
-This ensures that items already in the queue take precedence over such items and pleases FIFO behavior.
+In order to avoid HOL, and maintain FIFO integrity, if an item fails to be completed before its `leased_deadline` is exceeded, it should be placed at the tail of the FIFO queue when it is returned to an un-leased status.
+This ensures that items already in the queue take precedence over such items and preserves FIFO behavior.

 Consider a failure scenario where thousands of leased items exceed their `leased_deadline` and are returned to an un-leased status by the lifecycle.
-If these previously leased items are not placed at the beginning of the queue, the flood of un-leased items which appear at the end of the queue could starve out items that exist further up the queue such that their processing is delayed.
+If these previously leased items are not placed at the tail of the queue but instead remain at their original positions near the front, the flood of un-leased items could starve out newer items waiting further back in the queue such that their processing is delayed.
 This could also create a cycle where leased items never complete processing, while also saturating all consumers, denying other items in the queue the chance to be processed and completed.
 As a result, items that would normally be processed do not get the opportunity to be handled by consumers and thus item processing is delayed.

+The same HOL blocking concern applies to client-initiated retry.
+When a consumer retries an item, it should be assigned a new ID (per [ADR 0004](0004-item-id-is-not-immutable.md)) and placed at the tail of the queue.
+If the retried item were left at its original position, it would take precedence over newer items waiting behind it — the same HOL blocking problem described above.

 ## Consequences
 Because the life cycle runs its first phase in a separate Go routine, all querator storage systems